ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

    radiation is directly transferred to the soil surface.

--  All these calculations pertain to a single patch, so we omit the ‘patch’ subscript for simplicity in the following discussion.
+-  All these calculations pertain to a single patch, so we omit the `patch` subscript for simplicity in the following discussion.

 Within this framework, the majority of the terms in the radiative transfer scheme are calculated with indices of :math:`C_L`,